-9 See William J. Baumol and Daniel G. Swanson, "The New Economy and Ubiquitous Competitive Price Discrimination: Identifying Defensible Criteria of Market Power," Antitrust Law Journal, Vol. 70, No. 3 (2003).
+11 See William J. Baumol and Daniel G. Swanson, "The New Economy and Ubiquitous Competitive Price Discrimination: Identifying Defensible Criteria of Market Power," Antitrust Law Journal, Vol. 70, No. 3 (2003).

-An exchange's BD customers view the costs of transaction executions and of data as a unified cost of doing business with the exchange.
-A BD will direct orders to a particular exchange only if the expected revenues from executing trades on the exchange exceed net transaction execution costs and the cost of data that the BD chooses to buy to support its trading decisions (or those of its customers).
-The choice of data products is, in turn, a product of the value of the products in making profitable trading decisions.
-If the cost of the product exceeds its expected value, the BD will choose not to buy it.
+of the product exceeds its expected value, the BD will choose not to buy it.
 Moreover, as a BD chooses to direct fewer orders to a particular exchange, the value of the product to that BD decreases, for two reasons.
 First, the product will contain less information, because executions of the BD's trading activity will not be reflected in it.
 Second, and perhaps more important, the product will be less valuable to that BD because it does not provide information about the venue to which it is directing its orders.
 Data from the competing venue to which the BD is directing orders will become correspondingly more valuable.

-Similarly, in the case of products such as NLS that are distributed through market data vendors, the vendors provide price discipline for proprietary data products because they control the primary means of access to end users.
+Similarly, in the case of products such as MatchView that are distributed through market data vendors, the vendors provide price discipline for proprietary data products because they control the primary means of access to end users.
 Vendors impose price restraints based upon their business models.
 For example, vendors such as Bloomberg and Reuters that assess a surcharge on data they sell may refuse to offer proprietary products that end users will not purchase in sufficient numbers.
 Internet portals, such as Google, impose a discipline by providing only data that will enable them to attract "eyeballs" that contribute to their advertising revenue.
 Retail BDs, such as Schwab and Fidelity, offer their customers proprietary data only if it promotes trading and generates sufficient commission revenue.
-Although the business models may differ, these vendors' pricing discipline is the same: They can simply refuse to purchase any proprietary data product that fails to provide sufficient value.
+Although the business models may differ, these vendors' pricing discipline is the same: they can simply refuse to purchase any proprietary data product that fails to provide sufficient value.
 NASDAQ and other producers of proprietary data products must understand and respond to these varying business models and pricing disciplines in order to market proprietary data products successfully.
-Moreover, NASDAQ believes that products such as NLS can enhance order flow to NASDAQ by providing more widespread distribution of information about transactions in real time, thereby encouraging wider participation in the market by investors with access to the internet or television.
+Moreover, NASDAQ believes that products such as MatchView can enhance order flow to NASDAQ by providing more widespread distribution of information about transactions in real time, thereby encouraging wider participation in the market by investors with access to the Internet or television.
 Conversely, the value of such products to distributors and investors decreases if order flow falls, because the products contain less content.